xpack/web-jekyll/_posts/releases/arm-none-eabi-gcc/2022-05-15-arm-none-eabi-gcc-v11-2-1-1-1-released.md

 ## Compliance

-The xPack Arm Embedded GCC generally follows the official [Arm Embedded GCC](http://arm-none-eabi-gcc.org) releases.
+The xPack GNU Arm Embedded GCC generally follows the official [Arm Embedded GCC](http://arm-none-eabi-gcc.org) releases.

 The current version is based on: